mahmudulkhan900/mahmudulkhan900/README.md

 [![Connect on Youtube](https://img.shields.io/badge/--Youtube?label=Youtube&logo=Youtube&style=social)](https://www.youtube.com/channel/UC6tvxhlug-Gq38kHJ8n1Maw)
 <br></br>

 Very passionate, responsible, and committed engineer with a get-it-done, on-time spirit, and more than 3 (3) years of experience from academic study in designing, implementing, and adapting technically sophisticated android applications.
 Supportive and enthusiastic team player.
-Strong knowledge of  OOP, Firebase, Room, Retrofit, Python.
+Strong knowledge of  OOP,  Python.
 Fluent on Java and practicable at Kotlin.

 CORE SKILLS